bundabrg/bcf/docs/api.md

     }
     ```

-You can of course (and are encouraged) to extend any of your command classes to better
+You can of course (and are encouraged) to break out your Command classes into multiple groups of commands and
-separate groups of commands.
-This can also be an effective way to allow 3rd parties to
+then combine them as subcommands of one primary Command This can also be an effective way to allow 3rd parties to
 add commands under your plugin.

 ## Command Manager

 During your plugin initialization you need to setup a new Command Manager instance.
 For Bukkit
 use a `BukkitCommandManager`, and for Bungeecord use `BungeeCommandManager`, passing your own plugin as a parameter.

 Then register each of your Command classes with the manager, passing the class type as a parameter.
+You can also
+register sub commands of another class by using `registerSubCommand`.
+You use the class of the command you are creating
+a subcommand underneath.

 !!! example
     ```java
     public final class MyPlugin extends JavaPlugin {
         @Getter
         private BukkitCommandManager bcf;